gazebosim/gz-sim/tutorials/migration_link_api.md

 relationships.

-The main difference in these APIs across Gazebo generations is that on classic, they deal with shared pointers to entities, while on Ignition, they deal with entity IDs.
+The main difference in these APIs across Gazebo generations is that on classic, they deal with shared pointers to entities, while on Gazebo, they deal with entity IDs.

 ---

-Classic | Ignition
+Classic | Gazebo
 -- | --
 BatteryCount | Use this system: `gz::sim::systems::LinearBatteryPlugin`
 FindAllConnectedLinksHelper | TODO